 Ranked PvP Guide (2018)

 I’m going to cut to the chase.
-I’m Matthew, I’ve been doing pvp on buckler successfully for about a year and half, and this is a guide to buckler pvp.
+I’m Matthew, I’ve been doing pvp on buckler successfully for about 2 years, and this is a guide to buckler pvp.
 Buckler is a super fun class to pvp on.
 Even though I have multiple max pirates, I’ve found buckler to be my favorite.
 Using this guide does not require previous pvp experience.
 I hope this guide inspires some of you to try out buckler pvp! 🙂

 - Crown and pack companions/gear are not necessary to be successful in ranked pvp (I will recommend and show some setups that feature them in this guide, however)